zhangyuejoslin/VLN-Survey-with-Foundation-Models/README.md

       year={2024}
     }

-🔔 We will update this page frequently~ :tada::tada::tada:
+🔔 We will update this page frequently:

 ### World Model: Learning and Representing the Visual Environment
 A world model helps the VLN agent to understand their surrounding environments, predict how their actions would change the world state, and align their perception and actions with language instructions.